ScratchEverywhere/ScratchEverywhere.github.io/swzl.md

 These are the dimensions that the actual `.swzl` file contains, both are stored as unsigned 8-bit integers; width comes first, followed by height.

-## Output Dimensions
+## Scaling Factor

-These are the dimensions that the actual texture should be upscaled to when rendering, both are stored as unsigned 16-bit integers; width comes first, followed by height.
+The scaling factor is simply how much the image should be scaled up when rendering.
+It is a single unsigned 8-bit integer.

 ## Color Palette